Glesys

 My biggest learning from this project is without a doubt this: Trust the process.

-When I stepped into the role as a UX designer in this particular team, I realized at the first meeting that the project manager didn’t see any reason to do user tests, and therefore, saw no real purpose for me in the team.
+When I stepped into the role as a UX designer in this particular team, I realized at the first meeting that the project manager didn’t see any reason to include UX, and therefore, saw no real purpose for me in the team.

 I convinced him that I’d be doing work on the side and it wouldn’t hinder the team’s progress and got green light.

-At the end, when I presented my findings, I was met with a very different attitude.
+In the end, when I presented my findings, I was met with a very different attitude.
+He was talking about:

-• He was talking about how great it was to hear direct feedback from customers
+How great it was to hear direct feedback from customers.

-• How 4 out of 5 made the same decisions on a particular choice
+How 4 out of 5 test users made the same decisions on a particular choice.

 Lastly, some words from my mentor: